Joan Brady (Christian novelist)

 Joan Brady (born 1950) is an American best-selling writer since 1995.

 Biography

-Joan Brady grew up on New Jersey, one of seven children; she had four brothers and two sisters.
+Joan Brady grew up in New Jersey, one of seven children; she had four brothers and two sisters.
 In 1972 she graduated with a Bachelor of Science degree in Nursing from William Paterson University.
 She worked during twenty-two years as a registered nurse, before published her best-selling debut novel, God on a Harley.

 She lives in San Diego, California.